manikandan5288/Test/README.md

 4. Auto matically it will open the application in the local browser
     > http://localhost:3000/

-Pre-requesties: latest version of node has to be installed in the local machine
+Pre-requesties: updated/latest version of node has to be installed in the local machine